tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/DeepDive QueryService.md

        where  web.webPageDetails.name in ('help', 'contact us') ) r
-, profile_dataset crm
+, crm_profile_dataset crm
-where crm._adobeamericaspot3.crmid = r.crmid
+where crm._adobeamericaspot5.crmid = r.crmid
 and r.webPage = 'help'
 and  contact_us_after_seconds is not null order by seconds_to_contact_us desc